tukasa0001/TownOfHost/README-EN.md

 Decision : Impostor<br>

 The Vampires can bite players instead of kill.<br>
-Bitten players die after a configurable amount of time or just before emegency meeting call.<br>
+Bitten players die after a configurable amount of time or just before emergency meeting call.<br>
 When biting the [Baits](#Bait), However, they take a no delay, normal kill and are forced to self report.<br>

 #### Settings